 Jeju Island, Republic of Korea

-- All participants are asked to read the Information Note here. (updated on 16 March 2017)
+- All participants were asked to read the Information Note here. (updated on 16 March 2017)

-- The Preparatory Meeting for Ocean Conference on SDG 14 will be held at the Kensington Jeju Hotel, Jeju Island Republic of Korea.
+- The Preparatory Meeting for Ocean Conference on SDG 14 was held at the Kensington Jeju Hotel, Jeju Island Republic of Korea.

 For you to get special room rates of bed and breakfast, please fill in the hotel reservation form (updated version) here and send directly to the hotel.